MalasadaTech/masq-monitor/README.md

 python masq_monitor.py --query usaa-domain
 ```

+By default, IOCs (domains, IPs, URLs, etc.) are automatically extracted from the results and saved to CSV files.

 ### Run a Query Group

 ```
 python masq_monitor.py --query-group usaa-monitoring
 ```

 Query groups run multiple related queries and create a combined report with sections for each query.
+IOCs from all queries in the group are consolidated and saved.

 ### Limit Results to a Specific Number of Days